tokenring-ai/chrome/README.md

     providers: {
       chrome: {
         type: "chrome",
-        launch: true // or false to connect to existing browser }
+        launch: true // Launch new browser (true) or connect to existing (false) }
     }
   }